Saudi ArabiaOfficial Name: Kingdom of Saudi Arabia

 Persons violating Saudi Arabian laws, even unknowingly, may be expelled, arrested, imprisoned, or even executed.
 Suspects may be detained without charges or legal counsel, and with limited access to a consular officer, for months during the investigative stage of criminal cases.
 Penalties for the import, manufacture, possession, and consumption of alcohol or illegal drugs in Saudi Arabia are severe.
 Convicted offenders can expect long jail sentences, heavy fines, public floggings, and/or deportation.
 The penalty for drug trafficking in Saudi Arabia is death, and Saudi officials make no exceptions.
 Customs inspections at ports of entry are thorough.
 The U.S. Embassy and Consulates General have no standing in Saudi courts to obtain leniency for a U.S. citizen convicted of alcohol or drug offenses.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime, prosecutable in the United States.

-Saudi authorities do not permit criticism of Islam or the royal family.
+Saudi authorities do not permit criticism of Islam, religious figures, or the royal family.
 The government prohibits the public practice of religions other than Islam.
 Non-Muslims suspected of violating these restrictions have been jailed.
 Muslims who do not adhere to the strict interpretations of Islam prevalent in much of Saudi Arabia frequently encounter societal discrimination and constraints on worship.

 While some countries will automatically notify the nearest U.S. Embassy or Consulate if a U.S. citizen is detained or arrested in a foreign country, that might not always be the case.
 To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. Embassy or Consulate as soon as you are arrested or detained in Saudi Arabia.
 In the case of dual nationals the Saudi Government may recognize only the nationality of the document used to enter the Kingdom.
 While staff at the U.S. Embassy and Consulates General will make every effort to visit incarcerated U.S. citizens, they may experience delays in obtaining permission from the Saudi authorities for the visit.

-SPECIAL CIRCUMSTANCES: Residents working in Saudi Arabia generally must surrender their passports to their sponsors while in the Kingdom.
-The sponsor (normally the employer) obtains work and residence permits for the employee and for any family members.
-Family members of workers are not required by law to surrender their passports, though some do.
-Residents carry a Saudi residence permit (Iqama) for identification in place of their passports.
+It is common practice for sponsors to demand that residents working in Saudi Arabia surrender their passports while in the Kingdom.
+Although this practice is technically illegal, it is rarely, if ever, enforced by the Saudi authorities.
+Sponsors have wide latitude and responsibilities for employees and family members under their sponsorship, including obtaining residence permits for the employee and for any family members.
+All residents should be issued a Saudi residence permit (Iqama) for identification and are recommended to carry it at all times.
 The U.S. Embassy and Consulates General in Saudi Arabia cannot sponsor private U.S. citizens for Saudi visas.

 A married woman should be aware that she must have her husband's permission for her and their children to depart Saudi Arabia.
 This is true even if the woman and/or her children are U.S. citizens and even if her husband does not have Saudi nationality.
 The U.S. Embassy can intercede with the Saudi government to request exit visas for adult U.S. women, but there is no guarantee that the visas will be issued, and obtaining an exit visa without the male guardian’s consent takes many months, if it can be obtained at all.
 The U.S. Embassy cannot obtain exit visas for the departure of minor children without their father's permission (See Entry/Exit Requirements section above).